Get to QMU - By Public Transport

 Lothian Buses service 30 stops on campus and runs every ten minutes with an approximate journey time of 35 minutes from Edinburgh city centre.
 More information on the route of the number 30 is available on the Lothian Buses website.

 For people who are not familiar with Edinburgh, you can catch the number 30 from several bus stops on Princes Street.
 You can buy a single or a day ticket.
 The day ticket will enable you to unlimited travel for that day on all Lothian Buses (except the ‘Airlink’ bus).
-The Lothian Buses service 45 (which serves Princes Street) also comes to campus Monday to Friday.
+The Lothian Buses service 4 also runs through Princes Street and on to Hillend.

 From Edinburgh Airport